Steve McQueen explores sex addiction in this 2011 film starring Michael Fassbender.

 Shame is like a stripped back American Psycho.
-Its main character, Brandon (Michael Fassbender) lives in a minimalistic yet stylish New York apartment and has a high-paying desk job to feed his hedonistic night time exploits.
+Its main character, Brandon (Fassbender) lives in a minimalist yet stylish New York apartment and has a high-paying desk job to feed his hedonistic night time exploits.
 It’s stripped back in the sense that it’s much shorter, with fewer characters, and more nudity, but also in the sense that rather than focusing on the entire culture of a wealthy section of society, its focus is on only the condition of sex addiction and the effect it has on one man.

 Instead the nubile bodies of nude people are shown thrusting and moaning in soft focus, meaning much of the film simply appears erotic.
 This is an odd consequence of its neutrality, but also succeeds in showing that it is a certain attitude to sex, rather than the act itself, which is problematic.

-This lack of obvious, serious consequences of the addiction, aside from the apparent emotional emptiness in Brandon’s life, again seems to coem from a desire to avoid being judgemental and sensationalizing events.
+This lack of obvious, serious consequences of the addiction, aside from the apparent emotional emptiness in Brandon’s life, again seems to come from a desire to avoid being judgemental.
 By comparison, Requiem for a Dream, while excellent, goes down the route of showing three people who take drugs and the ridiculously over-the-top consequences of this in a way that is designed to be as unpleasant as possible.
 Perhaps the makers of Shame did not want to appear anti-sex in the same way the makers of Requiem for a Dream were clearly anti-drug.